casdoor/casdoor-website/docs/provider/oauth/overview.md

 | Yandex        | <img src="https://cdn.casbin.org/img/social_yandex.png" width="40" />          | Zoom        | <img src="https://cdn.casbin.org/img/social_zoom.png" width="40" />        | Email        | <img src="https://cdn.casbin.org/img/social_mail.png" width="40" />       | SMS          | <img src="https://cdn.casbin.org/img/social_msg.png" width="40" />          |
 | Battle.net    | <img src="https://cdn.casbin.org/img/social_battlenet.png" width="40" />       |             |                                                                             |              |                                                                            |              |                                                                              |

-We will show you how to apply for a third-party service and add it to Casdoor.

-## Apply to become a developer
+## Registering with a third-party OAuth service

-Before this, there are some general concepts you need to understand.

-- **RedirectUrl**, Redirect address after authentication, fill in your application address, such as `https://forum.casbin.com/`
-- **Scope**, Permission granted to you by the user, such as basic profile, Email address and posts and others.
-- **ClientId/AppId**, **ClientKey/AppSecret**, This is the most important information, and it is what you need to get after you apply for a developer account.
-You **can not share** the key/secret with anyone.
+You need a **redirect URL** (your app’s URL after login, e.g. `https://forum.casbin.com/`), **scopes** (what you request from the user), and **Client ID / Client Secret** from the provider.
+Keep the client secret private.

-## Add an OAuth provider
+## Adding an OAuth provider in Casdoor

-1. Go to your Casdoor index page.
-2. Click on `Providers` in the top bar.
-3. Click on `Add`, and you will see a new provider added to the list at the top.
-4. Click on the new provider to make changes to it.
-5. In the `Category` section, select `OAuth`.
-6. Choose the specific OAuth provider that you require from the `Type` dropdown.
-7. Fill in the necessary information, such as `Client ID` and `Client Secret`.
+1. Open **Providers** in the sidebar and click **Add**.
+2. Set **Category** to **OAuth** and choose the **Type** (e.g. Google, GitHub).
+3. Enter **Client ID** and **Client Secret** from the provider’s developer console.

-## User Field Mapping
+## User field mapping

-OAuth providers often return additional user information beyond the standard profile fields.
-Casdoor's [User Mapping](/docs/provider/oauth/user-mapping) feature allows you to automatically populate user profile fields from OAuth claims returned by your identity provider.
-This is particularly useful when integrating with enterprise identity providers like Okta, Azure AD, or other custom OAuth services that provide rich user metadata.
+Use [User mapping](/docs/provider/oauth/user-mapping) to map OAuth claims (e.g. from Okta, Azure AD) to Casdoor user fields.

-## Automatic Account Linking
+## Automatic account linking

-When users authenticate via OAuth, Casdoor automatically attempts to link accounts using multiple strategies: existing OAuth links, email/phone matching (if enabled), and case-insensitive username matching.
-This is particularly useful for enterprises with existing users who want to enable OAuth authentication without requiring manual account linking.
+Casdoor can link OAuth logins to existing users by OAuth identity, email/phone (if enabled), or username (case-insensitive).
+That lets you add OAuth without manual linking.

-## OAuth Provider Token Access
+## Using the provider’s access token

-After users authenticate through OAuth providers, Casdoor stores the provider's access token in the user object.
-Your application can retrieve this token via the `/api/get-account` API to make authenticated calls to the third-party provider's APIs (e.g., GitHub API, Google Drive API) on behalf of the user.
-The token is only visible to the user themselves or organization admins.
-See the [OAuth documentation](/docs/how-to-connect/oauth#accessing-oauth-provider-tokens) for details.
+After OAuth sign-in, Casdoor stores the provider’s access token on the user.
+Your app can read it via `/api/get-account` and call the provider’s API (e.g. GitHub, Google Drive) on behalf of the user.
+Only the user and org admins can see the token.
+See [OAuth docs](/docs/how-to-connect/oauth#accessing-oauth-provider-tokens).

-## Application Setup

-1. Click on `Application` in the top bar and select the desired application to edit.
-2. Click on the provider add button and choose the newly added provider.
-3. Modify the provider's permissions, such as enabling registration, login, and unbinding.
-4. You're all set!
+## Attaching the provider to an application

+1. Open **Applications**, edit the application.
+2. Add the provider and set its rules (e.g. enable for login, signup, unbind).
+3. Save.